Our neurosurgical team now serves Lower Bucks Hospital in Bristol, PA. See all locations here.

 For acute or sudden neck pain, doctors prescribe pain relief medications such as acetaminophen, anti-inflammatory agents, and muscle relaxants.
 Temporary bed rest or a brace may also be suggested.
 Usually patients are encouraged to get up and gradually increase their activities of daily living.

 Physical therapy is often prescribed, and usually includes stretching exercises to improve flexibility and extension exercises to help maintain the spine’s natural curve.
 A hot/cold therapy and gentle massage can also be beneficial for neck pain.
 Chiropractic care may also be considered at this time.

 After acute symptoms subside (usually within two to three weeks), patients are encouraged to begin a daily exercise regimen.
 This may include low impact aerobics three times per week as well as daily neck exercises.

-While cervical DDD is a natural part of aging, it does not mean you have to live with neck pain.
-The surgeons at Princeton Brain and Spine Care can help you return to a healthy and active life.
+While Cervical Degenerative Disc Disease can be a natural part of aging, it does not mean you have to live with neck pain.
+The surgeons at Princeton Brain & Spine can help you return to a healthy and active life.
 For most patients this can be accomplished with non-surgical treatments.
 But even if surgery is needed, be assured that we will discuss with you all aspects of the procedure and provide you with the best care possible.